egtork/bloom/README.md

 `k` (>=2) is the number of hashes generated for each element,

 and `hashFuncs` is a slice containing two distinct hash functions satisfying the [Hash interface](http://golang.org/pkg/hash/).
-The two hash functions are used to create `k` unique hashes using the double hashing technique described in *"Less Hashing, Same Performance: Building a Better Bloom Filter"* by A. Kirsch and M. Mitzenmacher.
+The two hash functions are used to create `k` unique hashes using double hashing as described in *"Less Hashing, Same Performance: Building a Better Bloom Filter"* by A. Kirsch and M. Mitzenmacher.

 #### func NewFNV32(size uint32, k int) *Bloom
 `func NewFNV32(size uint32, k int) *Bloom`